brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Base Java Flags
 ======
-These optimized flags will work with any Java 11+ build, though the newest version of Java you can get is recommended:
+These optimized flags will work with any Java 11+ build, but [up-to-date Java 17](https://adoptium.net/) is recommended:

 ```-XX:+UnlockExperimentalVMOptions -XX:+UnlockDiagnosticVMOptions -XX:+AlwaysPreTouch -XX:+DisableExplicitGC -XX:+UseNUMA -XX:NmethodSweepActivity=1 -XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M -XX:-DontCompileHugeMethods -XX:MaxNodeLimit=240000 -XX:NodeLimitFudgeFactor=8000 -XX:+UseVectorCmov -XX:+PerfDisableSharedMem -XX:+UseFastUnorderedTimeStamps -XX:+UseCriticalJavaThreadPriority -XX:ThreadPriorityPolicy=1 -XX:AllocatePrefetchStyle=3```

 They work on both servers and clients, but you need to add some garbage collection flags from below!

-All OpenJDK distributions like Eclipse Adoptium, Microsoft, Azul, Amazon Correto and so on perform almost identically, with 2 major exceptions I know of: Oracle's GraalVM, and Intel's Clear Linux OpenJDK.
+All OpenJDK distributions like Eclipse Adoptium, Microsoft, Azul, Amazon Correto and so on perform almost identically, with 2 notable exceptions: Oracle's GraalVM, and Intel's Clear Linux OpenJDK.
+You can get Intel's OpenJDK through distrobox on any linux distribution.

 Memory Allocation
 ======
 Minimum and maximum (`-xms` and `-xmx`) values should be set to the same value, as explained here: https://dzone.com/articles/benefits-of-setting-initial-and-maximum-memory-siz

-Allocating too much memory can force your operating system to page, make garbage collection pauses more severe, or slow the game down.
+Allocating too much memory can force your operating system to page, make garbage collection pauses more severe, and/or slow the game down.
 Allocating too little can also slow the game down.
-Less than 8GB is usually sufficient, but experiment with your setup.
+Keep an eye on the Windows Task manager (or your DE's system monitor) as Minecraft is running.

 Garbage Collection
 ======

 Garbage collection flags must be added to Minecraft servers and clients, as the default "pauses" to stop and collect garbage manifest as stutters on the client and lag on servers.
+Use the`sparkc gcmonitor` command in the [Spark](https://www.curseforge.com/minecraft/mc-mods/spark) mod to observe pauses. *Any* old generation pauses are bad, and young generation G1GC collections should be infrequent, but short enough to be imperceptible.

-Pick one set from below:
+Pick one set of flags:

 ### ZGC